 Few things on earth are as pleasing as a beautifully formed gluteus maximus.
-It is an aesthetic wonder on a par with any cathedral dome as far as I am concerned.
-I gaze in awe at its roundness, at its aloofness, at the way it counterbalances our lumpen heads.
-The butt is like a separate bodily realm, a sort of defiant exclave, which mocks us with the wry, tantalising grin etched between its voluptuous cheeks.
+It is an aesthetic wonder on a par with any cathedral dome: I gaze in awe at its roundness, its aloofness, the way it counterbalances our lumpen heads.
+The butt is like a separate bodily realm, a sort of defiant exclave that mocks us with the wry, tantalising grin etched between its voluptuous cheeks.

 Arse.
 Ass.
 Backside.
 Batty.
 Behind.
 Booty.
 Bottom.
 Bum.
 Butt.
 Buttocks.
 Buns.
 Crack.
 Derrière.
 Duff.
 Posterior.
 Rump.
 Tush.
 What a ridiculous collection of words we depend on to represent this corporeal treasure.
 I feel uncomfortable using any of them; they either cushion their subject in a tweeness verging on euphemism or else smack of sexual cliché.
 It is surely not an etymological coincidence that most of these words are pivoted on the plosive consonant ‘b’, which phonetically and graphically combines to make an uncanny onomatopoeia (both in lower and upper case).

 J shares my love of butts.
 We will be driving along, for example, when we glimpse a stupefying specimen waiting (orbiting, as it were) at a bus stop.
 “Such butt,” she’ll say elliptically.
 Because language simply cannot grasp it: we can only stare at it in dumb disbelief.
 It boasts such complete certainty in itself that it transcends the physiological imperatives that engendered it in the first place.
-Where the face is a dissembling apology of itself, the arse stands supreme despite itself.
-And thus we implicitly grasp what it is that we revere about it: it is a triumphant mockery of the nature that fashioned it and the culture that crowned it.
+Where the face is a dissembling apology of itself, the arse stands supreme (despite itself).
+Thus we implicitly grasp what it is that we revere about it: it is a triumphant mockery of the nature that fashioned it and the culture that crowned it.

 I propose more research be done into the mysteries of this hallowed hump: linguistic, historical, anthropological, anything damn it.
 I recommend more public sculptures be erected in its honour.
 I demand that a more fitting and respectful word be coined to pay tribute to it.